USCG lab identifies responsible party in NY/NJ tar ball pollution

 USCG lab identifies responsible party in NY/NJ tar ball pollutionWritten by Nick Blenkey

-A spill that happened on the evening of Nov.
-22 during an oil transfer at an oil facility in Bayonne, N.J. has been identified as the source of an incident that subsequently saw tar balls discovered on the New Jersey coast from Sea Bright to Asbury Park, additional pollution discovered on the shoreline north of Coney Island Creek in the Gravesend Bay area of Brooklyn, as well as tar balls at Fort Wadsworth beach on Staten Island.
+A spill on the evening of November 22 during an oil transfer at an oil facility in Bayonne, N.J., has been identified as the source of an incident that subsequently saw tar balls discovered on the New Jersey coast from Sea Bright to Asbury Park, additional pollution discovered on the shoreline north of Coney Island Creek in the Gravesend Bay area of Brooklyn, as well as tar balls at Fort Wadsworth beach on Staten Island.

 The Coast Guard and Vane Brothers Company responded and monitored cleanup efforts for the spill and, on Friday, the unified command set up in response to the incident received oil sample lab results from the Coast Guard Marine Safety Laboratory, Friday, linking together oil spill cleanup efforts in both New York and New Jersey.